Reviewed and Updated: September 10th, 2024

 Usually, the goal is to take in around 1,000 mg a day, maybe a little more as we get older and more prone to osteoporosis.

 Consuming calcium-rich foods throughout the day is generally recommended over consuming all of your daily intake at once.
-For those who, don't like dairy, there are more options than ever.
-A serving of almond milk has 45% of your daily recommended calcium intake and you can round out the rest with a diet rich in vegetables
+For those who don't like dairy, there are more options than ever.
+A serving of almond milk has 45% of your daily recommended calcium intake and you can round out the rest with a diet rich in vegetables.

 4. Don't Forget about Protein

 Protein helps our bodies incorporate the calcium we take in.
 A healthy amount of complete proteins in your diet will increase bone density by making use of whatever calcium you consume throughout the day.
+A high protein diet elevates calcium absorption in the intestines, increases insulin-like growth factor (IGF-1) which balances bone health, inhibits parathyroid hormone release that can be reversely beneficial for bone health when in excess, and improves muscle mass which also benefits bone health.

 However, excessive protein might cause calcium to leave the bones to balance out the blood's high acidity.